jsaji/MSA-Banknote-Forgery-ML-Model/README.md

 ## Project Idea

-This project is aimed at using machine learning via a supervised learning model (support vector machines) to classify whether a banknote is authentic or forged.
+This project is aimed at using machine learning via a supervised learning model (support vector machine) to classify whether a banknote is authentic or forged.
 Each banknote has 5 attributes:
 1. Variance of Wavelet Transformed image (continuous)
 2. Skewness of Wavelet Transformed image (continuous)
 3. Curtosis of Wavelet Transformed image (continuous)